MeVisLab/examples/mevislab.github.io/content/tutorials/thirdparty.md

 * establish markers to overlay with augmented reality

 ### assimp
 The [THE ASSET IMPORTER LIBRARY](http://www.assimp.org/) supports loading and processing geometric scenes from various well known 3D formats.
-MeVisLab uses assimp to import these files and uses the scenes directly in MeVisLab.
+MeVisLab uses assimp to import these files and use the scenes directly in MeVisLab.

 A list of supported formats can be found [here](https://assimp-docs.readthedocs.io/en/v5.1.0/about/introduction.html).